hollerm/ani_tv_recovery/README.md

-# ani_tv_recovery
+# Source code to reproduce the results of "Exact reconstruction and reconstruction from noisy data with anisotropic total variation"
-Source code to reproduce the results of "Exact reconstruction and reconstruction from noisy data with anisotropic total variation"
+This repository will soon contain the source code to reproduce the results of "Exact reconstruction and reconstruction from noisy data with anisotropic total variation"